 Differences Between VRAM and RAM

-The difference between RAM and VRAM is that RAM is the physical memory on a computer and VRAM is the memory that stores data for a graphics processor.
+The difference between RAM and VRAM is that RAM is a computer’s physical memory and VRAM stores data for a graphics processor.

-When you run some 3D game or any software that needs graphics processing, your graphics card (which has its own built-in memory) transfers some of its data to your main memory which is your RAM.
-If you have more VRAM than regular RAM, then this means you can hold more data on graphics processing before they are moved to your main memory for further processing.
+When you run some 3D game or any software that needs graphics processing, your graphics card (with built-in memory) transfers some of its data to your main memory, your RAM.
+If you have more VRAM than regular RAM, then you can hold more data on graphics processing before they are moved to your main memory for further processing.

-If a game loads all its assets from its own disk, it’ll be using the hard drive more often than if it loaded everything from fast system memory.
+If a game loads all its assets from its disk, it’ll use the hard drive more often than if it loaded everything from fast system memory.

 Even though the speed of your hardware greatly affects your computer’s performance, the RAM still plays an important role in the overall performance of your computer.
 This is because even though data are loaded into the system memory, the instructions for executing the program are stored inside the CPU.